 Café Campagne History

 The personality of Café Campagne has grown and evolved considerably from its humble beginnings.
-Initially intended to be the ‘casual’ eatery just underneath its long heralded sibling Campagne Restaurant, which finally shut its doors on January 9, 2011 after over 25 years of service, the vivacious and approachable Café is now a treasured culinary gem on its own.
+Initially intended to be the ‘casual’ eatery just underneath its long heralded sibling Campagne Restaurant(1987-2011), the vivacious and approachable Café is now a treasured culinary gem on its own.

 The Cafe was as much a success in contemporary Seattle as it’s inspiration has been in France for ages.
 The proximity of production to product was a natural pairing that demanded extension.
 First, the Café added a warmly lit private event room to its NW corner.
 The ‘Salle’ offers Seattle event planners and would-be hosts the combined benefit of individually prepared foods and expert beverage pairing in a historic venue suitable for private celebrations, benefit functions, business meetings.
 Second, the Café opened a patio dining area just alongside historic Post Alley.
 The sunny terrace view of the market activities and passersby provides all-day enjoyment for locals and travellers seeking the feel of true European warm-weather dining in one of the most unique and historic spaces in Seattle.